LinkedIn Events: Launch it in 4 Steps

 - Her name, Fanny, is hard to find (add yours in the introduction).

-- Description: try to be more to the point, use strong words.
-The idea of telling a story is good, but be careful not to put the reader to sleep… it’s too long!
-Especially if you’re doing a webinar about selling, but your description isn’t selling. 😬
+- Description: try to get to the point quicker and use stronger words.
+The idea of telling a story is good, but be careful not to put the reader to sleep… don’t waffle or go on for too long!
+It’s not a good look if you’re doing a webinar about selling, but your description isn’t selling. 😬

-Another example here of our radiant Sofia and her guest Quan. 🎉
+Another example here is of our radiant Sofia and her guest Quan. 🎉

 - The visual is catchy, (the banner text is slightly too small.)